openads-project/openadstack/demo/utils/demo-data/README.md

 Each OpenADStack demo requires a recorded ROS 2 bag as its input.
 All bag variants cover the same time range and therefore have the same playback duration.
 They differ only in the topics they contain.
-This keeps the regular demo small, while the full demo and experiment setup include the additional sensor data required by their processing pipelines.
+This keeps the basic demo small, while the extended demo includes the additional sensor data required by its perception pipeline.
+An optional full bag contains the remaining recorded sensor topics for further experiments.

 ## Bag overview